Table of Contents

 Canceled Checks vs Returned Checks

 What are canceled checks and returned checks?
-Not at all the same thing.
 They differ considerably: One is paid, the other isn’t.
-Here’s a closer look.
+Here is the difference between them.

 • Payment.
 A canceled check has been paid (cleared) by the bank it was drawn on.
 A returned (or bounced) check is not paid or cleared by the bank because the account holder has insufficient funds.

 • Consequences.
 Since canceled checks are standard practice, there are no negative consequences for you.
-However, with returned checks, you may have issues.
-Your bank will likely charge you an overdraft fee of up to $35, and the business you tried to pay may bill you for their bank’s returned check fee of about $25.
-In addition, your payment is probably now considered late, which might trigger more charges and affect your credit standing.
+However, with returned checks, you will likely face repercussions.
+Your bank will probably charge you an overdraft fee of $35 or more, and the business you tried to pay may charge you for the work of dealing with a bounced check, sometimes called bounced check fee, which could be $30 or more.
+In addition, your payment is probably now considered late, which might trigger more charges and possibly affect your credit standing.

 Canceled Checks vs Stop Payment Requests

-Canceled checks and stop payment requests are two very different animals.
+Canceled checks and stop payment requests are two very different things.
 Here are some of the most significant differences.

 • Contact with the bank.
-A canceled check sails through the system.
-The bank handles the process.
-You don’t need to do anything; it’s even better than one-click convenience.
+A canceled check is standard practice and typically sails through the system.
+The bank handles the process, and you don’t need to do anything.
 But a stop payment request requires a call or visit to your bank right away or for you to engage with the bank’s website or app.
 This process needs to be done quickly, before the check is presented to deposit or cash.
 If your check or checkbook is lost, you think your check was stolen, or you need to halt a payment, know that many bank phone support lines operate 24/7.

 • Fees.
 Canceled checks don’t cost you, but stop payment requests do.
 (See above.)